 A swap is a small handmade craft that scouts exchange with each other.
 Usually handmade, they include a pin for storage and often include information about the givers troop or location.

-A swap by definition is - Special Whatchamacallits Affectionately Pinned Somewhere.
+A swap by definition stands for Special Whatchamacallits Affectionately Pinned Somewhere.

-The exchanging of Girl Scout swaps dates back to the first round ups in the 1950’s and 60s as a way to create international friendships.
-A round up, a gathering to show off the best of international Girl Scouts occurred every three years.
-The first round up was held at Highland State Park, Milford, Michigan on June 29th 1956.
-5,000 girls attended the Americana themed event.
-The swaps were intended to encourage a correspondence with someone from other state or country.
-Today swaps are exchanged at council, service unit or troop events, day camp, neighborhood events and national conventions.
+The exchange of Girl Scout swaps dates back to the first round-ups in the 1950s and 60s as a way to create international friendships.
+A round-up, a gathering to show off the best of international Girl Scouts occurred every three years.
+The first round-up was held at Highland State Park, Milford, Michigan on June 29, 1956.
+5,000 girls attended the Americana-themed event.
+The swaps were intended to encourage correspondence with someone from another state or country.
+Today swaps are exchanged at the council, service unit or troop events, day camp, neighborhood events, and national conventions.

 Halloween Themed Ghost Swap

 Origins of Swaps

 Most sources link the origins of swaps to the Native American tradition of Potlatch.